Thymectomy

 - Gradual return to activities

-- Continue MG medications (may reduce later)
+- Continue MG medications unless neurology changes them

-- Regular neurology follow-up
+- Regular neurology and thoracic-surgery follow-up

 Medical Disclaimer: This information is for educational purposes only and does not replace professional medical advice.